shivatharun07/FUTURE_CS_02/README.md

-# 🚨 Task 2 - Phishing Simulation with SET
+# 🚨 Task 2 - Social Engineering & Phishing Simulation

-This project is part of the FutureSkills Prime Cybersecurity Internship.
+This project is part of the FutureInterns Cybersecurity Internship.
 I used the **Social Engineering Toolkit (SET)** to simulate a phishing attack by cloning a test login page and capturing credentials.

 ---